Skip to content

 Although many of the treasures of this gallery were stolen by Napoleon, it now contains 16 diverse art rooms featuring priceless treasures from the Byzantine Middle Ages to contemporary artworks.

 The pictures there give an insight into the development of Western painting.
-You will find a wonderful assortment of paintings and exhibits by some of the most renowned artists of ancient and modern times.
+You will find a wonderful assortment of photographs and exhibits by some of the most renowned artists of ancient and modern times.

 Momo Staircase